 This section should describe the approach you are taking in developing a financial strategy.
 The financial strategy is divided into these sections.

 Develop a five-year projection on the annual expenses for the commercial aquaponics farm.
-The expenses should include the marketing expenses, operating expenses, and human resource expenses discussed in the marketing, operating and human resources strategy section.
-Expenses should also cover administrative expenses like the initial operating expenses, start-up expenses, site preparations, and other expenses.
+The expenses should include marketing, operating, and human resource expenses discussed in the marketing, managing, and human resources strategy section.
+Expenses should also cover administrative expenses like the initial operating expenses, startup expenses, site preparations, and other expenses.

 2. Income (projected income of the commercial aquaponics farm)